rafaelbes/TLTWFeeder/README.md

 - TreeLine is an useful tool that provide a hierarchical view of itens
 - TaskWarrior is an incredible task management tool
-- GTD is a produtivity method
+- GTD is a productivity method

 ## TreeLine setup